WHY ARE WE OFFERING THIS ALTERNATIVE NARRATIVE BELIEVED BY EARLIER CHRISTIANS?

 • The infinity symbol represents God's infinite love—boundless, unchanging, and ever-present.
 It reminds us that grace is not a transaction but an eternal embrace.
 (Romans 8:38-39)

 • The wave, composed of three strands, reflects the trinitarian flow—Father, Son, and Spirit—guiding us through life’s uncertainties.
-It also symbolizes the movement of faith itself: ebbing, flowing, evolving, yet always connected to the Source.
+Embracing a God who is FOR us, the Father; a God who is BESIDE us, the Son; and a God who is IN us, the Spirit.
+It also symbolizes the movement of faith and the creation itself: ebbing, flowing, evolving, yet always connected to the Source.
 (John 7:38)

 • The heart embodies the essence of the Gospel: Love.
 Love for God, love for others, love for truth.
 (Matthew 22:37-39)